seanwhs/Plans/Becoming-an-Architect-Solopreneur/Part-4-Core-Systems-Live.md

 - End-to-end latency (sensor → alert): ~180ms on local hardware
 - Local LLM inference time: ~650ms for typical analysis (acceptable for this use case)
-- Web dashboard feels instant thanks to Bun and React 19
+- Web dashboard feels instantaneous thanks to Bun and React 19
 - Bundle size and performance budgets remain comfortably under limits

 ---